min2ha/ukwa-site/content/target/46615/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: This week's preposterous EU summit reminded me exactly why I voted Leave in the first place

 The first European Council meeting since the EU referendum was marred with the indignity of the European leaders snubbing Theresa May.
 Greeting her short, functional speech with a planned stony silence.
 It was petty.
 It was designed to humiliate.
 It looked rather like a bunch of schoolboy louts ganging up and bullying.